valora-inc/wallet/packages/mobile/e2e/README.md

 - Rebuild, re-yarn and rerun.
 Sometimes the problem just goes away.
 - Delete snapshots in the emulator
 - Look at the emulator while the tests are running.
 Can you see anything obvious going wrong?
+- If running into issues building for iOS related to nvm try prefixing the build commands in `packages/mobile/package.json` with `unset PREFIX && ...`

 ### Sample `.zshrc` & `.bashrc`
 ```sh